🏫

 Guidance

-Program evaluation and continuous program improvement are important components of quality programs.
-Administrative and Fiscal Capacity Standard 2 addresses stakeholder input, including input from current and former students and family members.
+Program evaluation and continuous program improvement are important components of quality programs. addresses stakeholder input, including input from current and former students and family members.
 This standard addresses how that input and other ongoing program evaluation is used for continuous improvement.

 Required for Review